zalando/restful-api-guidelines/hyper-media/Hypermedia.md

 Although this is not HATEOAS, it should not prevent you from designing proper link relationships in your APIs as stated in rules below.

-## {{ book.could }} Use HATEOAS
+## {{ book.could }} Use REST Maturity Level 3 - HATEOAS

-Although we prefer [REST Maturity Level 2](http://martinfowler.com/articles/richardsonMaturityModel.html#level2), we do not forbid implementing [Level 3](http://martinfowler.com/articles/richardsonMaturityModel.html#level3), which is HATEOAS (Hypertext As the Engine Of Application State).
+We do not forbid implementing [REST Maturity Level 3](http://martinfowler.com/articles/richardsonMaturityModel.html#level3).
 But you should be aware of the shortcomings in our setup.

-Because we are following API First principles, HATEOAS brings nothing new to the table in terms of API self-descriptiveness.
+Because we are following API First principles, HATEOAS brings nothing new to the table in terms of API self-descriptiveness: a client finds necessary links in the API definition anyway.
 Furthermore, generic HATEOAS clients which crawl and use APIs on their own are only a theoretical concept so far.
 Our whole internal tooling around APIs like Twintip isn't adjusted for HATEOAS neither.
-For now, we have not seen a good reason to implement HATEOAS in an API.
+For now, we have not seen a good reason to implement HATEOAS in an API as we are also mostly doing service-2-service communication in the backend.
+We still think that it could be useful in frontend-facing services.

 There are several other concerns regarding the promised advantages of HATEOAS (see [RESTistential Crisis over Hypermedia APIs](https://www.infoq.com/news/2014/03/rest-at-odds-with-web-apis for detailed discussion)):
 - Hypermedia does not prevent clients from required manual changes when domain model changes over time
 - Hypermedia makes sense for humans, not machines
 - Hypermedia does not prevent API clients to implement shortcuts and directly target resources without 'discovering' them

+As described, HATEOAS brings more complexity than value-add in our setup, so please design your API without it.

 If you use HATEOAS please present your findings in the [API Guild \[internal link\]](https://techwiki.zalando.net/display/GUL/API+Guild).